JUNE 2026: NO MAN'S LAND

 We're Not Looking For

-- Revenge without consequences for the avenger
+- Revenge without stakes or consequences for the avenger

 - Targets who are cartoonishly evil (complexity makes revenge interesting)